elbongosero/elbongosero.github.io/_pages/about.md

 In this website, we provide the data collected from the subset of participants who have explicitly consented to storing and publicly sharing their contributions.

-At the end of this experience, we will request your explicit consent to utilize the data generated during these interactions, to enhance and refine our AI system. "
-                "While all data collected will remain completely anonymous, without your explicit approval, your data will not be retained. "
-                "\n\nIf you grant consent, we'll provide you a unique identifier for recognizing your data in a dataset we will publish. "

 <img src="https://github.com/elbongosero/elbongosero.github.io/assets/35939495/1399720e-68f6-49d4-93b5-b18f57c20f7e" alt="CAST_coberta" class="resizable-image" width="200px">